Healthy Thanksgiving Recipes We LovePublished Date:

 Troy Family Cauliflower Mascarpone Mash

 If you’re looking for a substitute for mashed potatoes, try this cauliflower mash made with roasted garlic and mascarpone.
+This recipe is delicious and easy to make.
 Cauliflower is high in fiber, B vitamins, and vitamin K. It’s also lower in carbohydrates than potatoes, making this recipe a healthier Thanksgiving alternative that’s keto friendly.

 - 2 large head cauliflower (cut into 2 inch pieces)